GregHilston/toolbox/README.md

 ### How To Run In An Ephemeral Environment

-To run this toolbox in an ephemeral environment, I suggest running it in a barebones Ubuntu Docker container.
-In this repo you'll find the `docker/` directory which is a barebones container and scripts to assist with this.
+To run this toolbox in an ephemeral environment, I suggest running it in a barebones Docker container.
+In this repo you'll find the `docker/` directory which house  barebones containers and scripts to assist with this.
 See `docker/README.md` for further instructions.

 ## My Application Installation Preferences